 Distinguished Professor of Chemistry and twice a Fulbright Scholar

-He received his B.S., M.S. and Ph.D. degrees from MSU.
-He retired as a professor from the MSU Chemistry Dept. He was associated with the University for over 50 years.
+Dr. Guile received his B.S., M.S. and Ph.D. degrees from MSU.
+He retired as a professor from the MSU Chemistry Dept. and was associated with the University for over 50 years.
 He was a member of the American Chemical Society, the Academy for the Advancement of Science and the Okemos Lodge No. 252 F & AM.
 Dr. Guile was a Fulbright Scholar at the University Ghent in Belgium (1950) and at Trinity University, Dublin, Ireland (1960).
 He was also a SEATO Fellow in Bangkok, Thailand (1968).

 Fulbright Fellowship in Physics 1956

 "I did not distinguish myself in high school.
 I graduated in the middle of the class.
 I enjoyed things, extracurricular activities."

 In 2000, awarded the National Medal of Technology from U.S. President Bill Clinton.